KospY/BasSDK/Components/Guides/Armors/index.md

 To create a new wardrobe, right click on the project folder you want and select `Create → Manikin → Wardrobe Data`

-Once the wardrobe is created, drag and drop the asset in an addressable group of your choice, and define an address to it.
+Once the wardrobe is created, drag and drop the asset in an addressable group of your choice, and define an address to it with sufficient labels.

 Then reference the part you created in `asset Prefab`, set the `editor location label`, and define the slot (channel), and layer that will be used for this part.